Team: Men's Volleyball

 "There are always other choices for our players, but it has been special to see the players believe in what we are trying to do here at Briercrest and stay with the program."

-Since taking over the reins for the 2004-05 season, Mullan's team has made it to the ACAC Conference Championships every year.
+Since taking over the reins for the 2004-05 season, Mullan's team has made it to the ACAC playoffs every year.
 The program has steadily grown into a top contender.

 The success of the team is due in large part to the high quality student-athletes, in both skill and character, whom Mullan has developed and kept in the program for multiple years.
 Mullan strongly believes in mentoring his players to be champions on and off the court, so that they are becoming the best student-athletes that they can be, but also developing character and growing in their relationship with God.
 His desire is that when they leave the Briercrest program, they are set up to be the type of leaders of character that will make good decisions and live a life of positive influence on others.